william-spongberg/COMP30020-Project-1/README.md

 # Project 1: Prolog

-*Created for COMP30020 Declarative Programming, Semester 1, 2024*
+*Created for COMP30020 Declarative Programming in Semester 1 of 2024 for the University of Melbourne*

 ---